Coronavirus Information for Residents

 - May I cancel my housing license agreement?

-If you would like to proceed with cancellation, please complete the Contract Release Request Form on the Cancellations page.
+If you would like to cancel your housing license agreement, please complete the Contract Release Request Form on the Cancellations page.
+Please note that cancellation fees may apply.

 - Is COVID-19 testing available on campus?